influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/histogramquantile.md

 ---
 title: experimental.histogramQuantile() function
 description: >
- The `experimental.histogramQuantile()` function approximates a quantile given a histogram that approximates the cumulative distribution of the dataset.
+ The `experimental.histogramQuantile()` function approximates a quantile given a histogram with the cumulative distribution of the dataset.
 menu:
   influxdb_2_0_ref:
     name: experimental.histogramQuantile